bloomen/transwarp/README.md

 ```

 Note that for any real-world application the graph of tasks should be
 created upfront and not on the fly.
+This is just a silly toy example.

 TBB supports both automatic and fine-grained task scheduling.
 Creating
 an acyclic graph of tasks appears to be somewhat cumbersome and is not